husayt/josediazgonzalez.com/_posts/2010-08-16-cakephp-plugins-a-biblical-retelling.markdown

   layout: post
 ---

 I'm just going to list a few plugins I use and abuse on a daily basis, as well as things I've discovered but haven't found a use for but seem to be cool.
-YMMV, but things should mostly work in CakePHP 1.3
+YMMV, but things should mostly work in CakePHP 1.3 unless my description says otherwise.

 # Authentication and Authorization:
 - [Debuggable's Authsome](https://github.com/felixge/cakephp-authsome): A no-nonsense replacement for AuthComponent.
 It doesn't handle redirection, just authentication to your app.
 On the plus side, it has `Authsome::get('fieldName')`, so retrieving logged-in user data anywhere is a breeze.